krakend/krakend-documentation/backends/overview.md

 The concept of `backend` refers to the origin servers providing the necessary data to populate your endpoints.
 A backend can be something like your HTTP-based API, a Lambda function, or a Kafka queue, to name a few examples.

 A backend can be any server inside or outside your network, as long it is reachable by KrakenD.
-For instance, you can create endpoints fetching data from your internal servers and enrich them by adding third-party data from an external API like Github, Facebook, or any other service, and return back everything aggregated in a single glorified response.
+For instance, you can create endpoints fetching data from your internal servers and enrich them by adding third-party data from an external API like Github, Facebook, or other services.
+You can also return everything aggregated in a single glorified response.

 When a KrakenD endpoint is hit, the engine requests **all defined backends in parallel** (unless a [sequential proxy](/docs/endpoints/sequential-proxy/) is used).
-The returned content is parsed according to its `encoding` or middleware configuration.
+The returned content is parsed according to its `encoding` or in some cases its`extra_config` configuration.

 The backends are declared inside every endpoint using a `backend` array.

+{{< note title="Multiple non-safe methods" type="info" >}}
+KrakenD **does not allow you to define multiple non-safe (write) backends**.
+This is a (sometimes controversial) design decision to disable the gateway to handle transactions.

+If you need to have a write method (POST, PUT, DELETE, PATCH) together with other GET methods, use the [sequential proxy](/docs/endpoints/sequential-proxy/) and place a maximum of 1 write method at the end of the sequence.
+{{< /note >}}

 ## Backend configuration
 Inside the `backend` array, you need to create an object for each backend entry.
 The more important options are: